DmytroKrava/helping-modules/README.md

 # Helping modules for a system of complex eco-energy-economic monitoring (CEEEM)

 I created these modules during implementation of bachelor graduate work.
 These modules helps beginning users to get information about unknown elements of CEEEM.
-There are two modules: "interactive-hints" and "instruction".
+There are two modules: _interactive-hints_ and _instruction_.

+## Module "interactive-hints"
 In module "interactive-hints" implemented such elemts of helping system as tooltip, modal window, audio prompt.
 This module consists of two elements:
 - JavaScript-file
 - CSS-file

 The video with work of elements of this module on CEEEM you can find in this module.

+## Module "instruction"
 The module "instruction" implements a web-page with functional, which contains all information about elements of CEEEM.
 User can read it, if there is unknown situation during work with the site.
 This module consists of such elements:
 - XML-like file with HTML5 and JavaScript (Used such format because CEEEM was built with using React)